 Bolt weapons launch a projectile with a mass-reactive warhead.
-Each bolt is rocketpropelled and explodes inside the target, causing considerable damage with its distinctive cracking detonation.
-Almost exclusively used by the shock troops of the Legiones Astartes, bolters can occasionally be found in the hands of other Imperial servants.
-Bolt ammunition is fairly rare, and only a criminal with good connections would be able to maintain a bolter or bolt pistol.
+Each bolt is rockapropelled and explodes inside the target, causing considerable damage with it distinctive cracking detonation.
+Almost exclusively used by the shock troops of a Legiones Astartes, bolters can occasionally be found in the hands of other Imperi servants.
+Bolt ammunition is fairly rare, and only a criminal with good connection would be able to maintain a bolter or bolt pistol.